-Board Revisions - There are two different board revisions (revision A and revision C).
-Revision A PCBs have a serial number
+PCB Revisions - There are two different Dragon's Lair board revisions (A and C).
+Rev. A PCBs have a serial number below 6,000,

-below 6,000, and revision C PCBs have a serial number above 6,000.
-The revision C PCB arrived when the switch was made from revision D
+and rev. C PCBs have a serial number above 6,000.
+The rev. C PCB arrived when the switch was made from rev. D

-EPROMs (five chip set) to revision E EPROMs (four chip set).
+EPROMs (five chip set) to rev. E EPROMs (four chip set).
 This is also where the switch from the PR-7820 to the LD-V1000 laserdisc

 player started.
 The older rev. A PCB can be modified to use the LD-V1000, and the newer rev. C PCB can be modified to use the

 PR-7820.
-For instructions on this and a detailed look at the way both of these laserdisc players communicate with the main circuit board,
+For instructions on these modifications and a detailed look at the way both of these laserdisc players communicate with the main PCB,

 see Jeff Kulczycki's Logic Board Conversion.

-Sometimes when the EPROMs were updated from a five chip set to a four chip set, the 5th chip, (now unneeded) was left in, making it harder later
+Sometimes when operators updated the EPROMs from a five chip set to a four chip set, the 5th chip, (now unneeded) was left in.
+Therefore,

-The option for 4 coins per credit is discontinued, and this switch (A1) is now used for difficulty setting selection.
-The hard difficulty
+The option for 4 coins per credit is discontinued, and this DIP switch (A1) is now used to increase the hard difficulty setting further to very

 European Versions - Dragon's Lair was licensed to Atari for production and manufacturing in Europe.
 The cabinet is very similar to